sobit-nep/Telegram-bot/README.md

 5. Define the group IDs to track:

-    Modify the group_ids variable in main.py to include the desired group IDs you want to track.
+    Modify the group_ids variable in main.py to include the desired group IDs that you want to track.

 ## Usage
 Run the script using the following command: